lkuper/dissertation/talks/proposal.md

 * 2P-Sets use two grow-only sets, one for additions and one for removals
 * PN-Counters use two grow-only counters for increments and decrements
 * We can implement LVar-based versions of these and hence simulate non-monotonicity
-* Thresholding works as before, so we could implement unusual queries (``counter has been descremented at least n times'')
+* Thresholding works as before, so we could implement unusual queries (``counter has been decremented at least n times'')
 * I propose to implement 2P-Sets and PN-Counters in LVish]

 ## Outline: Research plan